Practice of Medicine

 Potential Damages

 Failure to timely communicate test results to patients can delay necessary treatment that may lead to severe health risks.
-Although litigation regarding failure to communicate is relatively low, the cost of defending against such a claim can quickly add up.
+Communication is one of the most significant non-clinical contributors to legal action against healthcare providers. and the costs of defending against such a claim can quickly add up.

 Quiz